What is a Retainer Fee?

 - First & foremost, an agreement is made between the service provider & client.
 The agreement specifies all the terms such as the amount of the fee, the rate per hour, service time limit, the extent of services, location of provision of service, a penalty in case of default, jurisdiction in case dispute, etc. covering all the possibilities of a business transaction.

-- The client is required to sign the representation agreement & a reference is made to the attorney so as to make the agreement legally binding on both the parties.
+- The client is required to sign the representation agreement & a reference is made to the attorney to make the agreement legally binding on both the parties.
 The client deposits the specified amount of fee in a special account maintained by the service provider.
 Having a special account ensures that money is not spent by the service provider for personal purposes before providing the said service.

 - As and when the service provider works on the assignment, he keeps a record of the number of hours spent on the assignment.
 Such a record helps in invoicing at the end of the month.
 Then a settlement amount is derived by comparing the retainer fee & the invoice amount.
 The difference, if any, is either adjusted or cash-settled.